-As early as 25 years ago, Aeris brought movement into sitting through the development of Hi-Tec movement technology and thus revolutionised the working world.
+As early as 25 years ago, Aeris brought movement to sitting through the development of high-tech movement technology, thereby revolutionizing the working world.
 But modern health standards are still lacking, especially in the home office.
-This is why we need to rethink the topic of "New Work".
+This is why a rethink is needed, especially when it comes to the topic of "New Work".

 Is what we have achieved so far at Aeris a reason to rejoice?
 For Aeris and everyone who uses a Aeris product: Yes.
 But what is the "movement situation" in offices and home offices like in general?
 Is there less back pain?
 Are there fewer diseases of civilisation?
 Is there more movement in everyday life?
 Unfortunately no. On the contrary.